rake7h/suya/README.md

 ## Changelog

-- v1.0.0 - Commit all source codes, then I release v1.0.0 tag which triggered Github Actions workflows to format, lint, build and publish the library.
+- v1.0.1 - I release v1.0.1 tag which triggered Github Actions workflows to format, lint, build and publish the library.

 ## Versioning